DriftSolutions/AlarmClock/README.md

 ## Licenses

 The software is licensed under the MIT license, see included LICENSE file.

 The 3D models are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0)

 The GUI graphics are from [Flaticon](https://www.flaticon.com/)

+The credits for the included audio files are [here](./Output/resources/alarms/Included%20Audio%20Credits.txt)

 Copyright (c) 2026 Drift Solutions